Delioth/cyclixir-game/README.md

 In short, the current game is less than complete - it's completely unplayable, the engine isn't even close to done.

+Notably, the game's core mechanics are inspired by Square Enix's Valkyrie Profile, whose combat system is beautiful; and a whole host of games which provide classes and class changes - class changing is a beautiful moment and one of my primary goals is to build that system up and flesh it out to the maximum.

 # Running the project

 To start your Phoenix server: